FridonAI/fridon-legacy/README.md

 - **Media Management**: Follow or unfollow supported social media channels.
 - **Query Support**: Answer questions based on the user's followed media, considering specified time ranges.

-There is no need to connect your discord.
-Fridon follows social medias by himself and by following you just subscribe to Fridon to give news about the project when asked.

 ### Cryptocurrency Price/Project Analytics

 Fridon shines with its ability to analyze cryptocurrency price charts and find similarities in price movements or project descriptions using advanced AI models.